Photo credit: Undressed Moments

 The “mind and hands” behind Kūlua grew up in Colorado, but her father was from Maui.
 During regular family trips to the Valley Isle, Anna Kahalekulu (AA ’15) had a thirst for Hawai‘i’s culture.
 She moved to Maui after completing a bachelor’s degree in business from the University of Colorado at Boulder, but always had design school in mind, so she earned her associate’s degree in fashion technology from the University of Hawai‘i Maui College.

-Anna founded Kūlua to fulfil her vision of an environmentally responsible fashion line incorporating her heritage and values as a young Hawaiian woman.
+Anna founded Kūlua to fulfill her vision of an environmentally responsible fashion line incorporating her heritage and values as a young Hawaiian woman.

 How did Maui college prepare you for this journey?